flobb/FlobFoundationBundle/README.md

 }
 ```

-You now need to add the librairies to your project.
+You now need to add the libraries to your project.

 The easy way to do it (but there are other ways to do so):